WEI-TiSC/ConfPre2Post/README.md

 ### Data relationship Analysis

 1. Analyze relationship between injury severity and medical records (no need to divide by crash typ);
+- Caution: This feature will be blank for **uninjured occupants**, which means it could only be used for analyzing the effect of Slight and Injury Severity!!!

 - Conclusion:
-    - Injury severity of cases with medical history is **at least slight**;
-    - **No clear trend** was observed between past medical records and  injury severity;
+  - **Clear positive correlation** was observed between past medical records and  injury severity;
-    - However, we could see that medical records does **increase the risk of injury**.

 2. Divide cases by Crash Type, and analyze relationship between injury risk and maneuver;
+- Discussion: No obvious correlation was observed!

 3. Check hard cases based on above information (including $\Delta V$).
+- Discussion: In fact, medical records and $\Delta V$ provide nearly no extra info for enhancing recalling severe.